rubuy-74/portfolio/src/data/aboutMeMarkdown.md

 # What am I working on now?

 I’m currently working on strategies to **better organize myself** so I can take more value from my time.
-So if you have any book recomendations or strategies to improve organization and time management, please hit me up.
+So if you have any book recommendations or strategies to improve organization and time management, please hit me up.

 # Motivation